Basic Management Skills

 Managing Yourself & Leading Others

-No matter how much charisma you may have in your personality or no matter how good your positive communication skills may be, a manager never fails to be the one to communicate all things: good and bad.
+No matter how much charisma you may have in your personality or how good your positive communication skills may be, a manager never fails to be the one to communicate all things whether good or bad.

 In your managerial position, you are exposed to both the executive layer and the working layer of an organization which makes you the ham in the sandwich.